giralt/draft-contreras-alto-service-edge/draft-contreras-alto-service-edge.md

 In particular, ALTO Entity Property Maps defined in
 {{RFC9240}} can be extended. {{RFC9240}} generalizes
 the concept of endpoint properties to domains of other entities through property maps.
 Entities can be defined in a wider set of entity domains such as IPv4, IPv6, PID, AS, ISO3166-1 country codes or ANE.
-RFC 9240 in addition specifies how properties can be defined on entities of each of these domains.
+In addition, RFC 9240 specifies how properties can be defined on entities of each of these domains.

 ## Example of Entity Definition in Different Domains

-First, as many applications do neot necessarily need both compute and networking information, it is fine to keep separate entity domains with their related relevant properties.
+First, as there can be applications that do not necessarily need both compute and networking information, it is fine to keep the entity domains separate, each with their own native properties.
-However, some applications need information on both topics and a scalable and flexible solution consists in defining an ALTO property type, that:
+However, some applications need information on both topics, and a scalable and flexible solution consists in defining an ALTO property type, that:

-* indicates that an entity can be defined in several domains,
+* Indicates that an entity can be defined in several domains;

-* specifies, for an entity, the other domains where this entity is defined.
+* Specifies, for an entity, the other domains where this entity is defined.

-The following is an example where property
-"entity domain mapping" lists the other domains in which an entity is defined.
-This property type should be
-usable in all entity domains types.

-One possible way, for instance, can be to introduce entity properties that list other entity domains where an edge server is identified.
+For instance, one possible approach is to introduce entity properties that list other entity domains where an edge server is identified.
 This property type should be usable in all entity domains types.
+The following provides an example where the property "entity domain mapping" lists the other domains in which an entity is defined.

-Suppose an edge server is identified:
+Suppose an edge server is identified as follows:

-* in the IPV4 domain, with an IP address, e.g. ipv4:1.2.3.4
+* In the IPV4 domain, with an IP address, e.g., ipv4:1.2.3.4;

-* in the ANE domain, with an identifier, e.g. ane:DC10-HOST1
+* In the ANE domain, with an identifier, e.g., ane:DC10-HOST1.

-To get information on this edge server as an entity in the "ipv4" entity domain, an ALTO client queries the properties "pid" and "entity-domain-mappings" and gets a response as follows:
+To get information on this edge server as an entity in the "ipv4" entity domain, an ALTO client can query the properties "pid" and "entity-domain-mappings" and obtain a response as follows:

     POST /propmap/lookup/dc-ip HTTP/1.1
     Host: alto.example.com